actions/actions-runner-controller/README.md

 If you are deploying this solution into a GitHub Enterprise Server environment then you will need version >= [3.0.0](https://docs.github.com/en/enterprise-server@3.0/admin/release-notes#3.0.0).

-When deploying the solution for a Github Enterprise Server environment you need to provide an additional environment variable as part of the controller deployment:
+When deploying the solution for a GitHub Enterprise Server environment you need to provide an additional environment variable as part of the controller deployment:

 ```shell
 kubectl set env deploy controller-manager -c manager GITHUB_ENTERPRISE_URL=<GHEC/S URL> --namespace actions-runner-system
 ```

 __**Note: The repository maintainers do not have an enterprise environment (cloud or server).
-Support for the enterprise specific feature set is community driven and on a best endeavors basis.
+Support for the enterprise specific feature set is community driven and on a best effort basis.
 PRs from the community are welcomed to add features and maintain support.**__

 ## Setting Up Authentication with GitHub API